flpsan/plani-wiki/README.md

 - `cd plani-wiki`
 - `npm install`
 - `npm start`
 - Done!
-SPA should be listening at localhost:8080 and the API at localhost:9090.
+SPA should be listening at localhost:8080 and the API at localhost:9090
   - Examples for API endpoints:
     - `curl http://localhost:9090/articles/` to list articles
     - `curl -X PUT http://localhost:9090/articles/article1 -d "New article content"` to create or update an article named `article1`
     - `curl http://localhost:9090/articles/article1` to get `article1` content
-- To test the API: `npm test`.
+- To test the API: `npm test`

 Technologies and APIs used: